vipulkumawat/IQ/Python.md

 https://www.tutorialspoint.com/python/os_file_methods.htm

 Python Standard Exceptions:
+Exceptions Handling:
+two very important features to handle any unexpected error in your Python programs and to add debugging capabilities in them −

+Exception Handling −
+list standard Exceptions available in Python:
 Exception Base class for all exceptions
 StopIteration Raised when the next() method of an iterator does not point to any object.
 SystemExit Raised by the sys.exit() function.